Keyboard shortcuts

 Goroutine Lifecycle

-1. Creation __go_go() allocates G struct, stack, and TLS block
+1. Created __go_go() allocates the G struct, a stack, and a TLS block.

 Channels